-Stream health scores continue to indicate "Fairly Poor" stream health conditions overall, although FBI scores at all three sites have improved in recent years, 2015 saw many of them revert to close to 2011 and 2012 ratings.
+Stream health scores continue to indicate "Fairly Poor" stream health conditions overall, although FBI scores at all three sites have improved in recent years, 2016 saw many of them improve slightly.
 The individual families present in the samples, and their percentage make-up, have also varied widely in each year.
 Further long-term sampling data is required in order to more accurately determine what are normal conditions at these sites, especially at the new Rice Creek 'Irondale' site.